SAP-archive/kyma-runtime-virtual-event/exercises/05/readme.md

 ```

 1. vim redisaddon.yaml
-2. select the **i** key to insert a new line at the top of the file.
+2. Select the **i** key to insert a new line at the top of the file.
 3. Add the following content to the file

 ```yaml